TITANIC 1997: 25TH ANNIVERSARY REVIEW

-Twenty years ago, the beloved (albeit controversial) star-crossed romance and disaster film, Titanic, premiered in wide release on December 19, 1997.
+Twenty-five years ago, the beloved star-crossed romance and disaster film, Titanic, premiered in wide release on December 19, 1997.
 And the world of movies was never the same!
-Love it or hate it, you’ve probably seen it – and perhaps more than once…or twice…or…well, you get the picture!
+Love it or hate it, you’ve probably seen it – perhaps more than once…or twice…or…well, you get the picture!

-Titanic tells the story of Rose Dewitt Bukater (Kate Winslet), a seventeen-year-old upper-class young woman, who falls in love with Jack Dawson (Leonardo Dicaprio), a poor struggling artist.
-Unfortunately, they also happen to fall in love on the Titanic, the doomed ship fated to sink.
+Titanic tells the story of Rose Dewitt Bukater (Kate Winslet), a seventeen-year-old upper-class young woman who falls in love with Jack Dawson (Leonardo Dicaprio), a poor struggling artist.
+Unfortunately, they also fall in love on the Titanic – the doomed ship fated to sink.

 Beyond that, the script weaves historical figures in and out with ease, creating the perfect historical fiction narrative.